 The plant is hardy and easily adapts to different environments and growing conditions.
 However, the key to growing a large, healthy, and fenestrated Monstera Deliciosa is to mimic the environment of its natural habitat.

-I grow this plant for many years.
+I have been growing this plant for many years.
 Therefore, I have some experience in taking care of a Monstera Deliciosa.
 So, if you have questions or need help with it, you can get in touch with me by commenting below.

 Light